"""

 parent = super().check_negotiation()

-# in addition to the base class negotiation check, periodically check
+# In addition to the base class negotiation check, periodically check

 # for completion of bidirectional encoding negotiation.